RMITLibrary/easy_cite/markdown/rmitharvard.md

 RMIT Harvard is an author-date referencing style based on the **Author-date** referencing style of the AGSM.

-RMIT Harvard style requires in-text references and the reference list.
+RMIT Harvard style requires in-text citations and the reference list.

-**In-text references** appear within the body of the document.
+**In-text citations** appear within the body of the document.
 They include the author’s family name or name of the organisation responsible for the information source and the year of publication, with page numbers required for quotes if available.

 **A reference list** provides the full bibliographic details of all in-text references at the end of the assignment.